DigitalGlobe/tools/src/Crypto/TestVectors/Readme.txt

 VerifyTruncated - truncated digest/MAC verification should pass NotVerify - signature/digest/MAC verification should not pass DeterministicSign - sign message using given seed, and the resulting
-    signature should be equal to the given signature DecryptMatch - ciphertext decrypts to plaintext
+    signature should equal the given signature
+Encrypt - plaintext encrypts to ciphertext DecryptMatch - ciphertext decrypts to plaintext
 (more to come here)